DataDog/hiring-engineers/answers.md

 <strong>[My Reply]</strong><br>
-Datadog should have a smart phone app to at least allow viewing events and controlling administrative aspects of your Datadog account and<br>
+Datadog should have a smart phone app to at least allow viewing events and controlling administrative aspects of your Datadog account<br>
+and<br>
 Datadog should have support for geographic maps with weather overlay.
 Customers not in a cloud hosted environment, might want to insert GeoIP or Lat/Lon to have their devices appear in a geographical map.